 After reflecting on their own strengths and areas for improvement, registrants will then formulate their professional development goals and plan on activities that would enhance or develop their knowledge, skills or judgement.

 Learning goals should be SMART (Specific, Measurable, Attainable, Relevant and Timely).
 A well-written goal contains an action or outcome that will assist in determining when the goal has been achieved.

-2. Continuing Education and Professional Development (CEPD)
+2. Continuing Professional Development (CPD)

 3. Peer and Practice Assessments

 Through Peer and Practice Assessment, the College determines (by means of an on-site visit) how well an RDT is applying the Standards of Practice in their everyday practice.
 It is also an opportunity for RDTs to learn from and engage with a Peer Assessor, who is a volunteer of the College, so that they may further develop their professional knowledge, skills and judgement.